project-alice-assistant/ProjectAlice/README.md

 # Special thanks and retired official devs
--   May 2019 - novembre 2019: *Jierka* for the work provided on the core
+-   May 2019 - November 2019: *Jierka* for the work provided on the core

 # Other repositories